KevReed/DocFx.Plugins.PlantUml/README.md

 nuget install DocFx.Plugins.PlantUml -ExcludeVersion -OutputDirectory .
 ```

-2. add to docfx.json
+2. Add to docfx.json

-Now you need to tell DocFx where to find the new template
+Now you need to tell DocFx where to find the new template...

 assuming you extracted the package to the project directory: